 - The endorsement of guidance on strengthening internal controls of Participants with rough diamond trading and manufacturing (known as the Brussels Declaration)

 - The announcement of the Brussels Initiative which will enhance the control and monitoring of rough diamonds from the Ivory Coast

-- The first round of peer review visits of Kimberley Process Participants was completed
+- The first round of peer review visits of Kimberley Process Participants was complete

 - The first publication of diamond production statistics

-- The Working Group of Artisanal Alluvial Producers (WGAAP) presented a matrix of challenges facing artisanal/alluvial producing countries to be used as a tool to help improve their internal controls
+- The Working Group of Artisanal Alluvial Producers (WGAAP) presents a matrix of challenges facing artisanal/alluvial producing countries to use as a tool to help improve their internal controls

 - The number of Kimberley Process Participants grew to 74, with the inclusion of Turkey, Liberia and the Republic of Congo

 Moving forward in 2008, India will take over the Chairmanship of the Kimberley Process and Namibia will serve as Vice-Chair.
 “We need to ensure that the Kimberley Process is both as effective and as credible as possible in order to protect the legitimate trade in diamonds.”

 Diamond industry Facts: FACT 22

 At the 2007 Kimberley Process Plenary, the industry committed funds and resources to address challenges.
 That is face by countries with a high prevalence of artisanal alluvial mining.